NicolasBernaerts/tasmota/lightmotion/README.md

 Input devices should be configured as followed :

-  - Counter1 = Light On sensor
+  - Counter1 = Light switch ON sensor
   - Counter2 = Movement detection sensor
-  - Counter3 = Button to force On/Off
+  - Counter3 = Push Button to switch ON/OFF

 Settings are stored using weighting scale parameters :